President, Chief Executive Officer

 Mostly, she enjoys building a strong culture at Ruby that includes great people, trust, laughter, respect and food.
 Lots of food.
 And maybe some beer too.

-Outside of the industry, Tricia is immediate past Chair of the Board of Trustees and serves on several committees for the Judson Center, a local non-profit human services agency serving children and families impacted by abuse and neglect, autism, developmental disabilities, and mental health challenges.
+Outside of the industry, Tricia is former Chair of the Board of Trustees and serves on several committees for the Judson Center, a local non-profit human services agency serving children and families impacted by abuse and neglect, autism, developmental disabilities, and mental health challenges.
 She also served as Chair for the 2018 Go Red Goes STEM event in Detroit, an American Heart Association initiative aimed at empowering girls to take control of their health, and to consider STEM careers.

 In 2016, Tricia was honored with Vistage Michigan's Soaring Eagle Award, the top award given within the chief executive membership group.
 She was selected by dBusiness Magazine as a member of their 2017 Powered by Women class, and she was nominated and selected for Leadership Detroit's Class XXXIX, a diverse pool of professionals from across Southeast Michigan.
 In 2018, she was selected as an honoree by the Rhonda Walker Foundation as a Powerful Woman of Purpose in STEM, and she was honored as a Salute to Diversity Business Leader by Corp!
 Magazine.
-Most recently in 2019, Tricia was honored by Crain's Detroit as a Notable Woman in STEM; by the Girl Scouts of Southeastern Michigan as Tough Enough to Be a Girl Scout, and she received the National Community Service Award from ACEC.
+In 2019, Tricia was honored by Crain's Detroit as a Notable Woman in STEM; by the Girl Scouts of Southeastern Michigan as Tough Enough to Be a Girl Scout, and she received the National Community Service Award from ACEC.

 Tricia holds a BS in Industrial Engineering from Purdue University, and a MS in Manufacturing